 Birch Mountains Wildland Provincial Park, designated as a part of the Special Places Program, is approximately 146 Ha in size with a western segment of this wilderness connecting with the Birch River Wildland Provincial Park.
 Similarly, Birch Mountains is also managed under the legislation of Provincial Parks Act with the intent to conserve the natural features and heritage of the landscape while promoting limited access, and low-impact recreation opportunities that are compatible with conservation objectives.

-Wood bison are classified federally as Threatened under Schedule 1 of the Species At Risk Act, with some herds in Alberta, such as the Hay-Zama herd, also receiving provincial protection under the Wildlife Act being designated as endangered.
+Wood bison are classified federally as Threatened under Schedule 1 of the Species At Risk Act, with some herds in Alberta, such as the Hay-Zama and the Ronald Lake herd, also receiving provincial protection under the Wildlife Act being designated as endangered.
 The Act states that, “free-roaming within Alberta’s Bison Protection Area are considered to be wildlife, and receive protection under the Wildlife Act.
 It is illegal to hunt, harm, or traffic in the bison within this area without a licence” (Government of Alberta 2018).